ashtonvcole/COE_332/homework08/README.md

 ### `Dockerfile`

 This script is used to build a Docker image, which can excecute the program within a container.

+### `docker-compose.yml`

+This file configures all of the necessary settings to construct and run Docker containers for the application using `docker-compose`.

 ### `genome_database.py`